Hand-Friendly Hardware for Aging

 As we age, our joints can become problematic due to overuse and inflammation.
 With the increased use in computers and other electronic devices, the study of ergonomics for the hands has become a hot topic in the corporate world.
 Which means that Gen X-ers and Millennials, who have spent most of their adult lives regularly using computers are at an increased risk for issues like carpal tunnel and osteoarthritis in their hands.
 I know that if I spend several days in a row working on the computer my neck and hands are a little more sore and a little more stiff than they used to be.

-Which brings me to the topic at hand (pun intended).
+Which brings me to the topic at hand (pun intended): hand-friendly hardware.
 Because we expect a kitchen remodel to last 15+ years and a bathroom remodel to last even longer, you may want to think about the types of knobs, pulls, and handles you select for your doors, drawers, and faucets.
 Especially if you are a contemporary of Ferris Bueller or Phoebe Buffay.

-So, what kind of pulls, knobs and faucets does this Aging-In-Place advocate recommend?
+So, what kind of hand-friendly hardware does this Aging-In-Place advocate recommend?
 The key is selecting something that you can open without using a pincer grasp or with a nearly open hand.
 That means bar shaped pulls and handles on your faucets.
 For your doors you should select a lever style door handles.
 It’s really that simple.

 No round knobs.